A COMPARISON OF SOLAR PANELS EFFICIENCY

 |Maaß Regenerative Energien GmbH

 Note that in this chart we included only one best model from each listed manufacturer.
 Some manufacturers such as SunPower, carry many high-efficient models.
-These are provided AS IS without guarantee of any type, neither explicit or implicit.
+Our data are provided AS IS without guarantee of any type, neither explicit or implicit.
 See complete disclaimer linked below.
 Please contact me if you would like to submit or correct your device information.

 ) is about 30%.
 You probably heard of record cell's efficiencies of up to 41%.
 The fact is, these results were obtained with multi-junction cells under concentrated light, which exceeded thousand times the normal amount of sunlight.
 For now, the concentrated solar energy technologies are suitable primarily for power plants rather than for home installations.